cloudflare/cloudflare-docs/content/client-ip-geolocation/faq/index.md

 WAF custom rules specifying country- or region-level match criteria will match correctly on users passing through our VPN and forward-proxy systems with no action needed from you.

-### In the example, what happens when Cloudflare’s Minneapolis data center is removed from service for maintenance?
+### In the example, what happens when Cloudflare's Minneapolis data center is removed from service for maintenance?

 The [example scenario](/client-ip-geolocation/about/#example-scenario) still provides accurate geolocation data.